horseee/DeepCache/README.md

 ## Visualization

-Images in the upper line are the baselines, and the images in the lower line are accelerated by DeepCache.
+Images in the upper line are the baselines and the images in the lower line are accelerated by DeepCache.

 ### Stable Diffusion v1.5 (2.15x Acceleration)
 <div align="center">